Osakwe1/Osakwe1/README.md

 ### Welcome 🚀

-Recent Engineering graduate and aspiring Data Scientist with a passion for creating clever insights, and web development 🧩.
+Data Analyst with a passion for creating clever insights 🧩.
 I'm always up for a challenge, so feel free to connect with me on Github to collaborate on a project or offer any info.

 For contact: